living-ip/living-ip/README.md

 ## To start the app

-You'll need a `.env` file (not checked into the repo since it contains secrets).
-See `.env.example` for an example.
+You'll also need a `.env` file and `.pem` certificate - these are not checked into the repo since these contain secrets.
+Ask Mike or Corey.

 ```
 npm i